Business Management

 Step 7: Use One Simple Tool to Keep Everything Organized

-• Manage deadlines without stress
+• your deadlines

 Step 8: Review Your Breakdown Weekly

+Things change.
+Clients change.
+Your ideas change.
+So do your tasks.
 Do a simple 10-minute weekly review:

 • Remove tasks